-The average temperature for May at the WXLIVE! station in north Bartlett was 73.1 degrees, about one degree cooler than the airport, with a maximum of 92.7 on the 23rd and a minimum of 48.9 degrees on the 9th.
-Precipitation was again the story of the month with several inches more rain falling in Bartlett than at the airport.
+The average temperature for November at the WXLIVE! station in north Bartlett was 51.4 degrees with a maximum of 79.6 on the 1st and a minimum of 25.0 degrees on the 6th.

 MWN Forecast Accuracy

-For the month of May, the average temperature error in all MWN temperature forecasts was 1.52 degrees, or nearly 0.20 of a degree better than the NWS and the best computer model.
-Nearly 80% of the MWN temperature forecasts for the month were within 2 degrees of actual.
-For dewpoint accuracy, the MWN forecast was also the best of the data sources at 2.27 degrees average error.
-More detailed accuracy statistics can be found here.
+For the month of November, the average temperature error in all MWN temperature forecasts was 3.17 degrees, lower than all compared computer models, including the National Weather Service.
+Nearly 50% of the MWN temperature forecasts for the month were within 2 degrees of the actual temperature.
+MWN's forecasts extend out five periods (or 2.5 days).
+For dewpoint accuracy, the MWN forecast was also the best of the data sources at 3.02 degrees average error and was within 2 degrees of the actual dewpoint 50% of the time.
+Detailed accuracy statistics can be found here.